On the Advantage and Disadvantage of History for Life: Vattimo

 Gianni Vattimo considers the work to be "particularly fascinating, although it [...] raises and poses more problems and questions than it solves and answers."
-Vattimo believes that the second Untimely can "only with difficulty be understood as the end point of a development or as the preparation of later theses - such as the doctrine of the Eternal Return".
+Vattimo believes that the second Untimely Meditation can "only with difficulty be understood as the end point of a development or as the preparation of later theses - such as the doctrine of the Eternal Return".

 Vattimo considers the criticism of "historicism" as one of the predominant intellectual currents of the 19th century to be particularly important.
 This criticism was directed less against Hegelian metaphysics itself than against its social consequences, the one-sided focus on historiography in education and upbringing.
 Vattimo particularly emphasizes Nietzsche's criticism of the feeling of epigonism.
 The people of the late 19th century actually felt that the teachings of Hegel, Darwin and positivism - possibly in a popularized form - were the end and culmination of "world history".
 With his description of the weakened personality, which has an excess of knowledge but no inner connection to it and constantly needs new stimulants, Nietzsche foresaw "a characteristic sign of mass culture [...] in the 20th century".
 However, Vattimo criticizes Nietzsche's suggestion of a recourse to "'super-historical' powers", which is not sufficiently thought through: "[A]fter the clarity and unambiguity of the destructive provisions, the constructive aspects of the writing [...] appear at best as a collection of demands that remain largely undefined."

 Vattimo dated the beginning of philosophical postmodernism between the writing of On the Advantage and Disadvantage of History for Life and Human, All Too Human (1878): Nietzsche had clearly seen that "overcoming" - a term widely discussed by Vattimo, which he contrasts with the term "transformation" borrowed from Heidegger - was itself a typically "modern" act and thus not applicable to modernity itself.
 In his early writings, he attempted the unconvincing recourse to super-historical and eternizing powers; in his subsequent period, Nietzsche decided on a dissolution of modernity through the "radicalization of the very tendencies that constitute this modernity itself".